Boris Johnson privately warned Dominic Raab of his conduct during the Prime Minister's report - ExBulletin

 The former Tory leader is said to have provided evidence to Adam Tolley KC, the independent lawyer who reviews a number of formal complaints made by senior officials against Mr Raab.

-According to the Daily Telegraph, which first revealed that Mr Johnson was involved in the investigation into the bullying of his former Cabinet colleague, it is highly unusual for a former Prime Minister to be involved in an investigation launched by Downing Street.
+According to The Telegraph, which first revealed that Mr Johnson was involved in the investigation into the bullying of his former cabinet colleague, it is highly unusual for a former Prime Minister to be involved in an investigation launched by Downing Street.

 Spokespersons for Mr Johnson and Mr Raabs declined to comment to The Telegraph, The Times and the BBC on the matter.